 Get a Massage

 Getting a massage is not just a once a year luxury for when you are on vacation.
 Massage helps your body release toxins and detox.
 Drink lots of water afterwards to help eliminate toxins released from massage.
-A good massage therapist should explain this.
+A good massage therapist will always tell you "drink lots of water!" on the way out.

 Enjoy Detox Teas